Logitech MX Keys vs Apple Magic Keyboard 2026

 Pros: Three-device switching, USB-C charging, proximity backlight, compatible with Mac and Windows equally, full numpad included, excellent key feel for a scissor keyboard.

-Cons: 810g is heavy for travel, Logitech Options+ software required for full functionality (though basic use works without it), no Touch ID or equivalent biometric.
+Cons: 810g is heavy for travel, Logitech Options+ software required for full functionality, no Touch ID or biometric equivalent.

 Detailed Review: Apple Magic Keyboard